 No year is complete without a bit of reading reflection, and as we gaze at 2019's shelves, we're more than a bit pleased with the boldness and breadth of the last 12 months of VINTAGE books.
 From an insider's look at the realities of modern-day poverty to an acclaimed expose of the data bias towards men, and a long-awaited, Booker-winning dystopian smash hit, here are 10 of the biggest highlights.

 As a snapshot of 2019, our list of the most searched for and clicked on books on penguin.co.uk tells its own story.

 Curated and voted for by booksellers, winners included authors Michelle Obama, Greta Thunberg and Caroline Criado Perez.

-Discover our VINTAGE experts, they are the leaders, authorities, game changers, thought provokers, observers and story tellers, and they’re all women.
+Discover our VINTAGE experts; these are all leaders, authorities, game changers, thought provokers, observers and story tellers, and they’re all women.

 Join us at VINTAGE in a year of challenging ourselves to listen, hear and respond to some of the greatest female writers history has to offer.
 From Margaret Atwood to Mary Wollstonecraft, revisit your favourites, discover new voices and fill your bookshelf and your year with women’s voices.
 They matter.